Skip to main content

 Questions to Ask About Endometrial Cancer

 As you cope with cancer, you need to have honest, open talks with your doctor.
-You should feel free to ask any question, no matter how small it might seem.
-Nurses, social workers, and other members of your treatment team may also be able to answer many of your questions.
-Here are some questions you might want to ask:
+You should feel comfortable asking any question, no matter how small it might seem.
+Nurses, social workers, and other members of your treatment team might also be able to answer many of your questions.
+Here are some examples of questions you might want to ask:

 When you’re told you have endometrial cancer